 At least two meals per day in a typical Dutch household included sliced bread, usually topped with butter or cheese.
 The more affluent enjoyed herenbrood—"white" bread made from wheat flour—on a regular basis, while the less prosperous typically depended on semelbrood, "black," rye-kernel bread, for their daily starch.
 During times of extreme food scarcity, some peasants turned to bread made from ground chestnut meal.

-By the end of his life, Vermeer had accumulated a sizable debt with one of Delft's principal bakers, Hendrick Van Buyten, who also was an occasional collector of Vermeer's paintings.
-Van Buyten once showed the French aristocrat Balthasar de Monconys one of his works by Vermeer, which he estimated as being worth 600 livres.
+Once, Van Buyten showed the French aristocrat Balthasar de Monconys one of his works by Vermeer, which he estimated as being worth 600 livres.
 After the artist's death, he received two more paintings from Vermeer's wife, Catharina Bolnes, as a security for the debt for bread of more than 600 guilders.

 The economist and art historian John Michael Montias reckons that this sum covered about 8,000 pounds of white bread at the prices of the time, roughly three years' worth of supplies for a household of that size.
 When Vermeer died, he left his wife with 11 children.